sudkc37/MathematicalPortfolioRisk/README.md

 $$\Sigma^{-1}$$ is the inverse of the covariance matrix.
 $$\mathbf{1}$$ is a vector of ones.

-The portfolio return is the inverse of the covariance matrix:
+The portfolio return is then the inverse of the covariance matrix:

 $$